Hmong hill tribe - History and Culture

-In 1969 his Majesty King Bhumibol Adulyadej visited Hmong communities in Doi Suthep.
-The Royal Family had a palace on Doi Suthep.
-He initiated a project to help the Hmong tribal people to eradicate opium cultivation and to start growing other cash crops.
-This was the beginning of the Royal Project that can be considered one of his lasting legacies.
-The aim was to lift tribal and other disadvantaged communities out of poverty.
+In 1969 his Majesty King Bhumibol Adulyadej visited Hmong communities on Doi Suthep mountain.
+Since 1961 the Royal Family has a residence, the Bhubing Palace, on the mountain, which brought the king to the Hmong communities living there.
+He initiated a project to help the Hmong tribal people eradicate opium cultivation and start growing other cash crops.
+It was the beginning of the Royal Project that can be considered one of his lasting legacies.
+The project aimed to lift tribal villages and other disadvantaged communities out of poverty.

 The Hmong villages on Doi Suthep/Doi Pui have a turbulent history.
 It is not clear when exactly these communities moved into the Doi Suthep/Doi Pui area.
 The Hmong migrations into Southeast Asia from southern China have likely taken place in the last 50 to 100 years.
 It is a reasonable estimate that they arrived in Chiang Mai Province only in the last 40 to 50 years.
 There are records of a few Hmong villages in remote areas of Thailand around the century.
 Still, most likely, Hmong first began arriving in substantial numbers several decades later.
 The first village in Mae Rim District in central Chiang Mai Province, for example, was founded around 1944.
 4

 What is certain is that after World War Two, many tribal people migrated from China and Burma to Thailand for different reasons.
 In short, Thailand was a safer place to live.
 There are ten Hmong Hill Tribe communities in and around Doi Suthep/Doi Pui National Park.
 Another well-known national park where Hmong people are living in the park is Doi Inthanon National Park.